Caring For Our Niece And Nephew

 Then, on a seemingly random day, their foster mom took them to the park.
 While they were at the park, a woman asked my niece and nephew’s foster mom to hold her baby while she used the restroom.

 The lady from the park and her husband knew right away they wanted to adopt my niece and nephew.
-They already had two sons of their own.
-The kids got along great.
+They already had two sons of their own, the kids got along great.
 When the time was right, my niece and nephew moved in with them.

 That lady from the park is now my niece and nephew’s MOM!
 She grew up in foster care and knew exactly what it was like to grow up without biological family.

 Christmas and Easter dinner, trips, even takes all 4 kids for days at a time so the parents can have a break.
 God knew their family needed a grandma.

 God didn’t just give my niece and nephew parents who love them.
 He gave them 2 brothers.
 He gave them new grandparents.
 He gave them exactly what they needed.

 There were no accidents involved in the making of this beautiful family!
 The whole story is a complete miracle from start to finish.
 Today I’m so thankful and happy for their family of 6!
 I’m grateful to be apart of the story and to continue to be their Aunt!”

-Read more beautiful stories of adoption here:
+Read more stories like this: